facebookresearch/RAM/projects/rllm/README.md

 This falls under Reinforcement Learning from AI Feedback (RLAIF), but we focus on a specific setting.
 Instead of a scalar reward model (RLHF), or a hard verifier (RLVR), we use a *“thinking” LLM* to generate rewards, which is itself trained by on-policy RL.

-This allows the model to reason about the response, compare alternatives, use context or references and produce structured judgments -- and this thinking is trained wrt the policy itself.
+This allows the model to reason about the response, compare alternatives, use context or references, and produce structured judgments -- and this thinking is trained with respect to the policy itself.

 **RLLM** Training still follows a standard RL objective: